-- Verifies the robustness of the internal control system. - Audits a sample of the farmers in the group. - Reports about the findings of the audits to the group manager and where applicable to specific farmers in the group. - Handles complaints or questions of farmers about the certification procedure or audits in close cooperation with the group manager.
+- Verifies the robustness of the internal control system and publishes a biannual report about the quality of the internal control system.
+This report is shared with the Standard Owner. - Audits a sample of the farmers in the group and prepares full audit reports 3about the certified farmers, including a detailed overview of non-conformities and how they gave been addressed. - Reports about the findings of the audits to the group manager and where applicable to specific farmers in the group. - Handles complaints or questions of farmers about the certification procedure or audits in close cooperation with the group manager. - Is responsible for the administration around the transferable certificates - Takes place in the crisis-team.